waveplot/website/README.md

 Then, update passwords.py to point to the locations of these two files.

 You'll also need to install the Python packages Flask, Flask-Script and musicbrainz-ngs and their dependencies.
 You might also need the waveplot images depending on whether the database is given to you populated or with empty tables.

+I aim to improve this README soon, to make it a bit more friendly!